 North West Ambulance Service NHS Trust Communications Team

 North West Ambulance Service NHS Trust

-The team did a fantastic job in their week by week content plan, using cost neutral activities as much as possible and set out clear details for the ‘Make The Right Call’ Campaign tactic, including using popular sayings that appear on social media, such as ‘fake news’ and ‘WTF’.
+The team did an exceptional job by tailoring their week by week content plan to targeted audiences, using neutral cost activities as much as possible.
+The team also set out clear details for their ‘Make The Right Call’ Campaign tactic, which challenged the unfortunate abuse that staff can face within the NHS.

 Apprentice of the Year

 Rebecca Carlson has just successfully completed her Apprenticeship Scheme at the Newcastle Upon Tyne NHS Foundation Trust.
 Rebecca has shown immense resilience and loyalty to the Occupational Therapy and Apprenticeship Department, with 100% attendance and a proactive approach to match.
 She tirelessly promotes Occupational Therapy to patients, parents, visitors and colleagues, and has effectively supported two student work placements.
 She has also become used to training new members of the team.

 Rebecca is a committed, diligent worker with a consistent ‘can do’ attitude, who will do everything she can to actively seek out other members of the team who may need assistance.